 - Worsted Road, Cross Roads (safeguarded site) (RUDP K/UR5.31) "a new greenfield site, revised from that allocated for housing in the adopted UDP and located on the edge of the urban form.
-Investment in drainage infrastructure and retention of trees on site are required." (ref RUDP) - likely to deliver a minimum of 83 homes (ref SHLAA3, 2015). - Lees Lane North, Cross Roads (previously identified) (RUDP K/H1.36) revised site from adopted UDP. use." (ref RUDP) - likely to deliver a minimum of 27 homes (ref SHLAA3, 2015); - Baden Street, Haworth (safeguarded site) (RUDP K/UR5.12) "a new greenfield site, allocated for be restricted by the need to protect its ecological value." (ref RUDP) - likely to deliver a minimum of 18 homes (ref SHLAA3, 2015).
+Investment in drainage infrastructure and retention of trees on site are required." (ref RUDP) likely to deliver a minimum of 83 homes (ref SHLAA3, 2015). - Lees Lane North, Cross Roads (previously identified) (RUDP K/H1.36) revised site from adopted UDP.
+A part brownfield, part greenfield site within the settlement.
+Planning permission granted for residential use." (ref RUDP) likely to deliver a minimum of 27 homes (ref SHLAA3, 2015); - Baden Street, Haworth (safeguarded site) (RUDP K/UR5.12) "a new greenfield site, allocated for housing on the adopted UDP and located on the edge of the settlement.
+Development of the site would be restricted by the need to protect its ecological value." (ref RUDP) likely to deliver a minimum of 18 homes (ref SHLAA3, 2015).